A good 2.1 Honours undergraduate degree in Italian with an Italian language proficiency at C1 level on the European Framework or equivalent.

-- Students examine Italian culture through the study of literature, cinema, and other forms of cultural expression.
+- Students will deepen their knowledge of Italian history and culture through the study of literature, cinema, and other forms of cultural expression.

-- Small class sizes of no more than 20 students provide a close-knit postgraduate community and friendly environment.
+- Teaching is delivered in small class sizes made up of diverse international students, providing a close-knit postgraduate community and friendly environment.

 You will spend the summer months focusing on researching and writing a final dissertation of no more than 15,000 words.